ton-community/wallet-contest/readme.md

 Since we want this wallet not to depend on third-party API’s or providers - it should connect directly to TON network using [ADNL protocol](https://ton.org/docs/develop/dapps/apis/adnl).

-We recommend using the [tonlib](https://github.com/ton-blockchain/ton/tree/master/example/android) to interact with the network, but you are free to implement your own client.
-Note that your implementation should check Merkle proof's from network.
+We recommend using the [tonlib](https://github.com/ton-blockchain/ton/tree/master/example/android) to interact with the network, but you are free to implement your own client or use any other safe client that connects directly to the network.
+Note that client you use should check Merkle proof's from network.

 ### Animations